michaelruppe/art/README.md

 # Project-Laura
 **Code-art project to show my girlfriend beautiful things can be made with math.**

-### These are demos you can open right from your browser, they use p5.js
+### These are demos you can open right from your browser, they're built with javascript (p5.js)
 - [flow field](flow_field): Sprinkles particles onto a slowly changing force vector field.
 The field is updated with perlin noise and the particles trace their trajectory.
 It procedurally draws images that look something like this:

 ![A flow field after about half a minute](/flow_field/screenshot.jpg "Flow Field")